menu

 One downside of living in Alloway is that it can take a long time to commute to work.
 In Alloway, the average commute to work is 38.24 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Alloway doesn't have a public transportation system that people use for their commute.
+Alloway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics